 - Growth inhibition study on aquatic plants is an information requirement under Annex VII to REACH (Section 9.1.2.). - 2.1.
-Information provided - You have adapted this information requirement by using a Grouping of substances and read-across approach under Annex XI, Section 1.5.

-You have provided the following studies performed with source substances:

-- 1) a study according to OECD TG 201 with source substance 1 (EC 219-280-2) - 2) a study according to OECD TG 201 with source substance 3 (EC 272-945-9) - 3) a study according to OECD TG 201 and OECD GD 23 with source substance 4 (EC 233-739-4) - In the comments to the draft decision, you indicate your intention of adapting this information requirement through grouping and read-across.
-Please see our detailed reply in section 0.1. - 2.2.
+Information provided - You have adapted this information requirement by using a Grouping of substances and read-across approach under Annex XI, Section 1.5. - 55 You have provided the following studies performed with source substances: - 1) a study according to OECD TG 201 with source substance 1 (EC 219-280-2) - 2) a study according to OECD TG 201 with source substance 3 (EC 272-945-9) - 3) a study according to OECD TG 201 and OECD GD 23 with source substance 4 (EC 233-739-4) - In the comments to the draft decision, you agree to perform the requested study. - 2.2.
 Read-across adaptation rejected - As explained in Section 0.1 your adaptation based on grouping of substances and readacross approach under Annex XI, Section 1.5. is rejected.
 In addition, ECHA identified endpoint specific issue(s) addressed below. - 2.2.1.
-Source studies not adequate for the information requirement - As explained under the Section on reasons common to several requsts, the results to be read across must have an adequate and reliable coverage of the key parameters addressed Therefore, the following specifications must be met: - 58 Characterisation of exposure - a) analytical monitoring must be conducted.
+Source studies not adequate for the information requirement - As explained under the Section on reasons common to several requsts, the results to be read across must have an adequate and reliable coverage of the key parameters addressed Therefore, the following specifications must be met: - 59 Characterisation of exposure - a) analytical monitoring must be conducted.
 Alternatively, a justification why the analytical monitoring of exposure concentrations is not technically feasible must be provided; - 2.2.1.1.
-Information provided - 59 Your registration dossier provides the following studies: - 60 Characterisation of exposure - a) no analytical monitoring of exposure was conducted for studies 1), 2) and 3); In addition to this, you have not provided a justification as to why the analytical monitoring of exposure concentrations is not technically feasible. - 2.2.1.2.
-Assessment of the information provided - Based on the above, - there are critical methodological deficiencies resulting in the rejection of the study results.
-More, specifically, because no analytical monitoring has been performed, the exposure concentrations cannot be confirmed.

-- Therefore, the studies submitted in your adaptation, as currently reported in your dossier, do not provide an adequate and reliable coverage of the key parameters of the corresponding OECD TG. - On this basis, the information requirement is not fulfilled.
+Information provided - Your registration dossier provides the following studies: - 61 Characterisation of exposure - a) no analytical monitoring of exposure was conducted for studies 1), 2) and 3); In addition to this, you have not provided a justification as to why the analytical monitoring of exposure concentrations is not technically feasible. - 2.2.1.2.
+Assessment of the information provided - 62 Based on the above, - there are critical methodological deficiencies resulting in the rejection of the study results.
+More, specifically, because no analytical monitoring has been performed, the exposure concentrations cannot be confirmed. - Therefore, the studies submitted in your adaptation, as currently reported in your dossier, do not provide an adequate and reliable coverage of the key parameters of the corresponding OECD TG.

-2.3.
-Study design and test specifications

-The Substance is difficult to test due to the low water solubility (water solubility > 0.01 mg/L and < 0.05 mg/L)) and the high potential for adsorption (Log Koc > 5).
+- On this basis, the information requirement is not fulfilled. - 2.3.
+Study design and test specifications - The Substance is difficult to test due to the low water solubility (< 0.15 mg/L) and the high potential for adsorption (Log Koc > 4.11).
 OECD TG 201 specifies that, for difficult to test substances, you must consider the approach described in OECD GD 23 or other approaches, if more appropriate for your substance.
 In all cases, the approach selected must be justified and documented.
 Due to the properties of Substance, it may be difficult to achieve and maintain the desired exposure concentrations.
 Therefore, you must monitor the test concentration(s) of the Substance throughout the exposure duration and report the results.
 If it is not possible to demonstrate the stability of exposure concentrations (i.e. measured concentration(s) not within 80-120% of the nominal concentration(s)), you must express the effect concentration based on measured values as described in OECD TG 201.
 In case a dose-response relationship cannot be established (no observed effects), you must demonstrate that the approach used to prepare test solutions was adequate to maximise the concentration of the Substance in the test solution.